elvisimprsntr/siriproxy-picturejokes/README.md

 `vim ~/.siriproxy/config.yml`

-- Edit the plugin as you wish
+- Edit the plugin as you wish.  **Note: Repeat all the following steps if you make additional changes.**

 `vim siriproxy-picturejokes\lib\siriproxy-picturejokes.rb`